NoelM/hambooklet/CONTRIBUTING.md

 ### Citations

-If you reuse content with or without modification which is not yours, you must refer to the original one.
+If you reuse content with or without modification which is not yours, you must refer to them author.
 A style _Quotations_ is defined for long paragraph citations (see Prefix Allocation).

 If you add a new cited content, please update the **Reference** chapter.
-_Not defined yet: Rules to define reference markers within the document._
+_Not defined yet: Rules to define reference markers in the document._

 ### Abbreviations